lighterio/exam/README.md

 Exam is a JavaScript test runner, designed to be fast and easy.
-Its powerful features are designed to give you everything you need for testing:
+Its powerful features are designed to give you everything you need for testing, and more:
 * A terse assertion library called `is` (or use your own).
 * A fast mocking library called `mock` (or use your own).
 * Tests can be distributed across CPUs for speed.